FabianOrduna/cuddly-broccoli/Dags/README.md

 First we need to gather the data to predict next week's matches.
 Then, we predict and store the results in a postgres table.

 * ### Fetch:
-The airflow instance runs the function _fun1_ to fetch the data that we will use to predict.
+The airflow instance runs the function _generateFeatures_ to fetch the data that we will use to predict.
 It saves the data in the table _predictions_.

 * ### Predict
-We feed the model with the data from _predictions_ and save the scored in the _prediction\_result_ table.
+We feed the model with the data from _predictions_ and save the scored in the _prediction\_result_ column.
+The function is called _generatePredictions_.